The dark fate of ultra-faint dwarfs: Gravothermal collapse in action: Comparison to observed UFD satellites

 \subsection{Central density}

 Next, we study the temporal evolution of the central density.
 In Fig.~\ref{fig:central_density}, we show the average density within $r=0.03 \, \mathrm{kpc}$ of the simulated halos as a function of time.
 In addition, we display the densities for the UFD sample.
 However, for those, we do not directly give the average density within $r=0.03 \, \mathrm{kpc}$, but the inferred values for their densities with their half-light radii.
-Given that for the SIDM halos, the density gradient in the inner region is flat (as can be seen in Fig.~\ref{fig:density_profile}), the exact radius used here hardly matters.
-Moreover, to demonstrate that the observed UFDs could be explained with various stages of gravothermal evolution of the simulated satellite halo, we assigned them a time $\tau$ such that they match the simulated central density.
+For most systems, it appears reasonable to compare those values.
+This is because for time instances of our simulated halos that could possibly explain the UFDs the density gradient within their half-light radius is typically flat such that computing the average density within their half-light radius from the simulations would not make much of a difference.
+To demonstrate that the observed UFDs could be explained with various stages of the gravothermal evolution of the simulated satellite halo, we assigned them a time $\tau$ such that they match the simulated central density.
+These values are meant only as a rough indication of how far the UFDs could have evolved into gravothermal collapse.
+A more precise determination is complicated by the interplay of tidal forces and self-interactions, which act on different time scales and can give rise to a divers phenomenology \citep[e.g.][]{Klemmer_2026}.
 Similarly, \cite{Kong_2025a, Roberts_2025} previously used $\tau$ to characterise the gravothermal evolution phase of isolated field galaxies, whereas we apply it to satellite galaxies.

 The core formation phase, where the central density drops can be seen well in Fig.~\ref{fig:central_density}.
 It extends to almost $\tau = 0.4$.
 Subsequently, the collapse phase follows, where the central density increases.
 It is visible that most UFDs of our sample plausibly could be in the collapse phase.
+For those systems where comparing the average density within $r=0.03 \, \mathrm{kpc}$ to the one within the half-light radius works the least well, we underestimate a little how far the systems would have evolved into the gravothermal collapse.
+So some of them could plausibly have even higher values of $\tau$.